phalcon/documentation/docs/html-escaper.md

 ## HTML

 You can escape text before printing it to your views using `html()`.
 Without escaping you could potentially echo unsafe data in your HTML output.
+Passing `null` returns an empty string.

 ```php
 <?php